oldrev/tids/README.md

 English | [简体中文](README.zh_cn.md)

-This project is a easy to use Typst electronic component datasheet template purposed for testing and showcasing the potential of using Typst for technical documentation writing.
+This project is an easy to use Typst electronic component datasheet template purposed for testing and showcasing the potential of using Typst for technical documentation writing.

 ![Demo](gallery/demo.png)